ABOUT STATEWIDE PLAN DEVELOPMENT

 State Historic Preservation Plan

 Under the National Historic Preservation Act of 1966, each State Historic Preservation Office (SHPO) is charged with developing a statewide historic preservation plan.
 Georgia's State Historic Preservation Plan provides common direction for all organizations and individuals who support the preservation of Georgia’s historic places.
 The plan includes information about trends in Georgia and how they may affect historic properties; mission, vision and goals for historic preservation; information about Georgia's historic and archaeological resources, information about how preservation works in Georgia, and about the statewide preservation planning process.
+Click here for more information on the Georgia State Historic Preservation Plan.

 State Wildlife Action Plan

 The State Wildlife Action Plan is a comprehensive wildlife conservation strategy to conserve Georgia’s animals, plants, and natural habitats through proactive measures emphasizing voluntary and incentive-based programs on private lands, habitat restoration and management by public agencies and private conservation organizations, rare species survey and recovery efforts, and environmental education and public outreach activities.
 The State Wildlife Action Plan provides a blueprint for the protection of wildlife in Georgia and allows the state to be eligible to receive funds from the federal State Wildlife Grant program for wildlife conservation and management programs.
+Click here for the State Wildlife Action Plan.

 State Environmental Literacy Plan